Sole traders may face a more complicated task in getting a home loan, but there are plenty of lenders who can help.

 - Lease expenses

-- Interest on business or investment loans
+- Interest on business or loans used for property investment

 - Company car expenses